blazium-engine/blazium-docs/contributing/development/compiling/compiling_for_linuxbsd.rst

               mbedtls-devel \
               miniupnpc-devel

-After installing all required packages, use the following command to build Godot:
+After installing all required packages, use the following command to build Blazium:

 ..
 NOTE: Some `builtin_` options aren't used here because they break the build as of January 2023 (tested on Fedora 37).